-What is apparent from watching Spies is that it isnt actually that easy to follow someone without being noticed, to wheedle information from someone without being obvious about it and to notice under pressure the tiny details that could save someones life.
+What is apparent from watching Spies is that it isn't that easy to follow someone without being noticed, wheedle information from someone without being obvious about it, and notice under pressure the tiny details that could save someones life.

 So, do you have what it takes?